nathan13331/Image-Processing-course-project/README.md

 The CIFAR-10 dataset is preprocessed by dividing it into training and test sets.
 The training set is used to train the ResNet models, and the test set is used to evaluate the model's performance on adversarial examples and transformed images.

-Download the CIFAR-10 dataset from the official website https://www.cs.toronto.edu/~kriz/cifar.html .For this project, choose the `CIFAR-10 python version` and extract the file.Then, move all ".bin" files(such as `data_batch_1.bin`, `data_batch_2.bin`,...) into the `datasets/` directory.
+Download the CIFAR-10 dataset from the official website https://www.cs.toronto.edu/~kriz/cifar.html .
+For this project, choose the `CIFAR-10 python version` and extract the file.
+Create directory `datasets/` under the project.
+Then, move all ".bin" files(such as `data_batch_1.bin`, `data_batch_2.bin`,...) into the `datasets/` directory.

 ```bash
 ├── datasets/